0atman/noboilerplate/scripts/06-build-your-rust-lightsaber.md

 ![[neovide.png]]

 notes:
-Neovide, a portamentu of Neovim and IDE, provides ligatures and font shaping, an animated cursor, smooth scrolling, animated windows, blurred floating windows, and most importantly, emoji support.
+Neovide, a portmanteau of Neovim and IDE, provides ligatures and font shaping, an animated cursor, smooth scrolling, animated windows, blurred floating windows, and most importantly, emoji support.

 It also can connect over a socket to a remote instance of nvim, handy for cloud use